calebfj/chimp/README.md

 # chimp game

-has a splash screen at start of game (my own feature)
+has a splash screen at start of game (my own feature) - (0-20)

-I added various levels to choose from (easy, medium, hard, expert, insane)
+I added various levels to choose from (easy, medium, hard, expert, insane) - (10)

+Within the various levels to choose from I added multiple monkeys - (10)

-ability to pause the game
+ability to pause the game - (10)

-audio now says miss
+audio now says miss - (5)

-i added a variation in speed in each run (its not the same each time)(my own feature)
+i added a variation in speed in each run (its not the same each time)(my own feature) - (0-20)

-made screen bigger
+made screen bigger - (5)

-counts score
+counts score - (10)

-has background music
+has background music - (10)

-monkey moves around outer edge
+monkey moves around outer edge - (10)

+Total points without factoring in my own features is 70, maxium points is 90